 Kick Music Group

 Rob Hampton formed Kick Music Group in 1999 so he could look more professional while booking his first band Poptart Monkeys.
 They eventually were sued by Kellogg’s and gained national attention in 2001.
 He spent the next 15 years touring as a professional musician while booking and managing several bands.
-He currently runs Hampton Consulting a marketing company he started 10 years ago that has helped build dozens of brands, but he still finds time to manage bands, book bands and play in the band Light Up The Moon.
+He currently runs Hampton Consulting a highly successful marketing company he started 10 years ago that has helped build dozens of brands such as AT&T, Viasat and Deep Sentinel Home Security, but he still finds time to manage bands, book bands and play in the band Light Up The Moon.